suncoast-devs/handbook/lessons/css-layout/grid.md

 You can then set the column and row sizes by defining `grid-template-columns` and `grid-template-rows`.
 The children objects will then be placed within the grid with `grid-column` and `grid-row`.
-Space between columns and rows can also be controlled with `grid-column-gap`, `grid-row-gap` and `grid-gap`.
+Space between columns and rows can also be controlled, with `grid-column-gap`, `grid-row-gap`, and `grid-gap`.

 ## Basic example

 <CodePen>

-On this example we divide the container into three columns of same width by setting `grid-template-columns` to `auto auto auto`.
+In this example, we divide the container into three columns of the same width by setting `grid-template-columns` to `auto auto auto`.
 We also add a gap between columns and rows by setting a `grid-gap`.